zeis/kokoi/README.md

 ## Templates

-Templates are custom HTML files to use as a container for the compiled HTML.
+Templates are custom HTML files to use as a container for the processed HTML.

 A template file must not contain links to external resources such as images, style sheets or scripts, they must be embedded in the template itself, or alternatively hosted online.